Shr-Agr/Transport-Management-System/README.md

 ## Setting up the Server

-First, change the working directory to `transport-management-system` after cloning this repository.
+First, change the working directory to `Transport-Management-System` after cloning this repository.
 ` git clone https://github.com/Shr-Agr/Transport-Management-System.git`

 ### Installing all the dependencies